kumarjeeban/hacktoberfest-2024/README.md

 # hacktoberfest2021
-This is for people participating in the hacktoberfest.
+This is a fresh repo for people participating in the hacktoberfest 2022.
-Hope it helps!
+Any code is any language is acceptable.
+This repository is about opensource development.
+One rule : Poor quality code will not be accepted.

+Happy Hacking the hacktoberfest 2022!